KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 'Associated clubs' was toasted at the instance of Mr. C. Forscutt.

 Mr. Hennessy enriched the remarks and intimated that he would like to see move clubs in the league.
 The formation of the league was related.
 Yanco had been affiliated for three years and had played in each grand final, but were only successful once.
-However, they made their opponents go, and win on their merits.
-When the clubs form next year he urged them to try and make it a strong point to have delegates attend meetings, as full representation helped each club and the league.
+However, they made their opponents go and win on their merits.
+When the clubs form next year, he urged them to try and make it a strong point to have delegates attend meetings, as full representation helped each club and the league.
 Since Yanco had been affiliated he had never missed a meeting.

 Mr. Poulsen stated that early in the season they started to form the Stanbridge club, but three of their players left to play with Leeton.
 It was felt it was impossible to form a club and say they could win a match.
 No matter how enthusiastic supporters were if a team could not win one game they lost, heart, therefore they decided to amalgamate with Wilga.
 Griffith were also fortunate in getting good players through Wilga not forming.
 However, he was looking forward to the time when Stanbridge would have a club of their own.